ronammar/zFPKM/README.md

 ##Summary

 Perform the zFPKM transform on RNA-seq FPKM data.
 This algorithm is based on the publication by [Hart et al., 2013 (Pubmed ID 24215113)](https://www.ncbi.nlm.nih.gov/pubmed/24215113).
-Reference recommends using zFPKM > -3 to select expressed genes.
-Validated with encode open/closed promoter chromatin structure epigenetic data on six of the ENCODE cell lines.
-Works well for gene level data using FPKM or TPM.
-Does not appear to calibrate well for transcript level data.
+The reference recommends using zFPKM > -3 to select expressed genes.
+Validated with ENCODE open/closed promoter chromatin structure epigenetic data on six of the ENCODE cell lines.
+It works well for gene level data using FPKM or TPM, but does not appear to calibrate well for transcript level data.

 ## Example